 Hotting up: Household energy consumption

-Looking at how we power and heat our homes is a good first step in reducing our individual carbon footprint.
+Looking at how we power and heat our homes is also a good first step in reducing our individual carbon footprint.

 It’s important, if you can, to only heat your home when needed, and at lower temperatures.